bradleyeckert/chad/doc/forth.md

 can be packed into a literal, which is pushed onto the stack before calling `aplfn`. `aplfn` checks if the applet is in code memory.
 If a different applet is there, an error is thrown.
-The applet should be 0, meaning the space is free.
+The applet ID should be 0, meaning the space is free.
 Applets should be closed after use to avoid collisions.

 An example of an applet is a file system.